kashishverma10/rolling_retention/README.md

 ## **Purpose of the Project**
 ___
-The purpose of this project is to analyze a relational database of a mobile gaming company using complex SQL queries.
+The purpose of this project is to analyze a relational database of a mobile gaming company that compeleted one year anniversary using SQL queries to find out rolling retention rate and user churn rate.
 The data is to be aggregated and then utilized to create a visualization using Google sheets.

 This game has a store where players can buy a vast array of different items.
 Matches are composed of two players going head-to-head against each other.
 We have four tables as part of our dataset:

 - Match information, including the players who matched against each other, and the outcome,
 - Player information, including information like the player's age and when they joined,